KxSystems/docs/docs/ref/dotq.md

 efg| `a
 ```

-If a command-line value cannot be [converted to the data type](tok.md) of the default value, a [null](../basics/datatypes.md) will be produced
+If a command-line value cannot be [converted to the data type](tok.md) of the default value, a [null](../basics/datatypes.md) is produced

 ```bash
 $ q -param1 11 -param2 2000.01.01 -param3 wrong